nadzhou/Peddit/README.md

       Remove ADP and EDD
       Remove CONECT
   1. Then open up VMD to visualize the given PDB file
-  1. Run the script    source command
+  1. Run the script "sourcce command" in the VMD tk Console.
   1. Finally, graph the output

 I'm doing all of this in a single code file which I intend to change in the future, but the